Psykopear/neovim-package-info/README.md

 # Neovim dependency check

 ## Prelude

-The concept is totally copied from [vim-package-info](https://github.com/meain/vim-package-info), but since that package wasn't working on my setup, and I really don't like debugging javascript on my free time, I rewrote it in Rust as an exercise.
+The concept is copied from [vim-package-info](https://github.com/meain/vim-package-info), but since that package wasn't working on my setup, and I really don't like debugging javascript on my free time, I rewrote it in Rust as an exercise.

 Also a thank you goes to @srishanbhattarai and the repo [neovim-calculator](https://github.com/srishanbhattarai/neovim-calculator) for giving me the idea and the basics of how to write a neovim plugin in Rust.

-This is still a 2 days worth of work, so don't use it yet (it seems to work good on Cargo.toml files anyway)
+This plugin should help keep track of projects' requirements, currently installed versions and latest available versions, giving a quick feedback if any dependency needs to be updated and how painful it will be (based on semantic versioning).

 ## How does it work

-TODO
+Whenever you open a supported file (`cargo.toml`, `Pipfile` and `package.json` at the moment), the plugin will first look for a lockfile (only works with `yarn.lock` for js right now), then print the currently installed version after the line in the manifest file.

+After that it will query the right store to retrieve the latest version available, and if there is a more recent version it will print and hihglight the latest version next to the current one.

 ## Installation

-TODO

-## Setup

-TODO, probably not much here

-## Contributing

-TODO
+Since I want to finish a couple of things before studying how to write a plugin installable by neovim package managers, the process is manual right now.

+You will need `~/.local/bin/` to be in PATH for this to work, or you can just copy the files manually.
+Read the script before executing it!

+`git clone github.com/psykopear/neovim-package-info`
+`cd neovim-package-info`
+`./install.sh`

 ## TODO

-[ ] Send data to the correct buffer, instead of the current buffer [ ] Check lockfile to know actually installed version
+[x] Send data to the correct buffer, instead of the current buffer [x] Check lockfile to know actually installed version [ ] Cache results for a while
+[ ] Check requirement and highlight if currently installed package does not match

+## Notes
+Don't misunderstand me, I hate JS, but also its community